KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/post-agi-layering-uai-ami-adjacency.md

 ## 9. Substrate Independence and Technē Presence

-The later public discussion also emphasizes digital intelligence as substrate-independent, transferable, faster in input / output, and scalable beyond biological limits.
+The later public discussion also emphasizes digital intelligence as substrate-independent, transferable, faster in input/output, and scalable beyond biological limits.

 Zenetism had already distinguished Technē presence from mere hardware.